 The plane was met by Johnson’s widow, Myeshia Johnson, who is pregnant with the couple’s third child.
 Also present was an Honor Guard and local politicians.

 President Donald Trump reportedly called Johnson to offer his condolences, telling her that her fallen husband “knew what he signed up for,” adding that “when it happens it hurts anyway.”

 That response is generating some controversy, with some saying the President was unnecessarily callous and blunt.
 Florida Rep. Frederica Wilson, who was present, said she heard the call with President Donald Trump and couldn’t believe her ears.

 “It’s so insensitive.
 He should have not have said that.
 He shouldn’t have said it,” she said.

-Also killed in action on October 4th were Staff Sargeant Dustin Wright, Sargeant Bryan Black, Staff Sargeant Jeremiah Johnson, and four soldiers from Niger, according to the New York Daily News.
+Also killed in action on October 4th were Staff Sergeant Dustin Wright, Sergeant Bryan Black, Staff Sergeant Jeremiah Johnson, and four soldiers from Niger, according to the New York Daily News.
 Two other Americans were wounded.